JaiDeepakSharma/practical1/README.md

    - Vehicle tracking
    - Payment processing
    - Report generation
+   - Maintenance tracking
+   - Driver assignments
+   - Inventory management

 2. **User-Centric Approach**:
    - A registered user should be able to search for available vehicles.
    - The system should notify users of upcoming rental expiration.
-   - Admins should have access to manage vehicle records.
+   - Admins should have access to manage vehicle records and maintenance schedules.

 3. **System as a Black Box**:
    - Inputs: User selects a vehicle and rental duration.